 We’re thrilled to share Gladys Simen’s perspective on imperfect parenting with you.
 Over the past year we’ve gotten more desperate pleas from parents than in the previous 10 years.
 So many say they feel like they’re not doing enough, or that they know they’re the ones putting perfection pressure on themselves but they don’t know how to stop.

-My answers are far from perfect, but I always try to think about a time when I’ve felt the same as the parent I’m talking with.
+My answers are far from “perfect”, but I always try to think about a time when I’ve felt the same.
 It’s not hard to come up with a time I either failed at mothering or felt like a failure.
-Then I realized that of course we’re not going to be perfect at parenting.
-We’ve never done it before.

 As part of a new series to help you deal with parenting burnout, I hope Gladys’ reassuring words give you permission to embrace imperfect parenting and trust that you’re doing it beautifully, even on the days you can’t see it.